-4. Under section 5 of the Employees' Compensation Ordinance (Cap.
-282) (ECO), an employer is liable to pay EC for injuries suffered by their employees.
-Under section 24 of the ECO, principal contractors may be liable to compensate employees of their subcontractors.

-5. Under section 40(1) of the ECO, no employer should employ any employees not covered by EC insurance.
-Under section 40(1B) of the ECO, principal contractors may take out EC insurance in respect of the liability of their subcontractors.
+- 4. Under section 5 of the Employees' Compensation Ordinance (Cap.
+282) (ECO), an employer will be liable to pay employees' compensation for injuries suffered by their employees.
+Under section 24, principal contractors may be liable to compensate employees of their subcontractors. - 5.
+Under section 40(1) of ECO, no employer should employ any employees not covered by EC insurance.
+Under section 40(1B), principal contractors may take out EC insurance in respect of the liability of their subcontractors.